uhi22/pyPLC/readme.md

 is, to adjust the chargers output voltage to match the cars battery voltage.
 Also a current limit (max 2A) is sent.
 * Checkpoint575: The charger confirms with PreChargeResponse.
 This response contains the actual voltage on the charger.
 * Checkpoint580: The charger adjusts its output voltage according to the requested voltage.
 * Checkpoint581: The car measures the voltage on the inlet and on the battery.
+Alternatively, the car does not measure the inlet voltage, and instead listens to the EVSEPresentVoltage which is reported by the charger.
-* Checkpoint582: The above steps (PreChargeRequest, PreChargeResponse, measuring physical voltage) are repeating, while the physical voltage did not yet reach the target voltage.
+* Checkpoint582: The above steps (PreChargeRequest, PreChargeResponse, measuring voltage) are repeating, while the present voltage did not yet reach the target voltage.
 * Checkpoint590: If the difference is small enough (less than 20V according to [ref x] chapter 4.4.1.10), the car closes the power relay.
 * Checkpoint600: The car sends PowerDelivery(Start)Request.